highbyte/dotnet-6502/docs/systems/c64/libraries.md

 raster line, so a mid-line change to one of those becomes visible on the next line.
 Where a cycle's pixels land follows the chip: the display window's first pixel is 124 pixels into the raster line on both PAL and NTSC, taken from the VIC-II's display window at X 24 and where X 0 falls relative to the line's first cycle.
-How much border is drawn around that window is a presentation choice, since real sets showed different amounts.
+The visible frame is the chip's own: the lines and pixels outside its vertical and horizontal blanking, raster lines 16-299 and X 480-378 on the 6569, lines 41-12 and X 489-394 on the 6567R8.
+So the border above the display window is smaller than the one below it (35 and 49 lines on PAL, 10 and 25 on NTSC), and nothing from the blanking, where a sprite or an opened border can still produce pixels, is shown.
 A colour register write is shown a few pixels away from the cycle boundary it lands on, by an amount measured against VICE that is the same on PAL and NTSC.
 The rasterizer does hold a character row's 40 screen codes and colour nibbles the way the VIC-II does: fetched on the row's first line and shown for its remaining seven, so a screen